phalcon-orphanage/docs/ja/reference/controllers.rst

 セッションデータ
 ----------------
 Sessions help us maintain persistent data between requests.
-You could access a :doc:`Phalcon\\Session\\Bag <../api/Phalcon_Session_Bag>` from any controller to encapsulate data that need to be persistent.
+You could access a :doc:`Phalcon\\Session\\Bag <../api/Phalcon_Session_Bag>` from any controller to encapsulate data that needs to be persistent.

 .. code-block:: php